 I might legally be an adult, but my parents still provide for me.
 I may live at school during the semester, but my parents don't charge me rent or utilities when I am at home.
 My mom still does my laundry.
 They pay my phone bill monthly.
 When my mom goes grocery shopping, she doesn't have me chip in to help.
 She will make sure the bathroom is stocked with tampons or shampoo so I don't have to worry about it.
-The both of them make sure I have the sufficient needs to not be hungry, cold, or without shelter.
+Both of them make sure I have sufficient needs to not be hungry, cold, or without shelter.

 They do all of these things because they want what is best for me.